martdegraaf/martdegraaf.github.io/src/blog/content/posts/log-masking-in-application-insights/index.md

 By default you should not expose data in your logging.
 But sometimes it can be handy to see your objects in the logs.
 This post will discuss methods and show you how to mask data in Azure Application Insights.

-## .NET 8+
+## Log masking in .NET 8

-There are serveral ways to do Log masking in .NET 8.
+There are serveral ways to do Log masking in .NET since version 6.
+Now let's look what is available for us for .NET 8 and higher.

 ### Logging source generation